OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 ## I turned UAC back on, but I still get a warning.
 How do I stop getting these warnings?

 Reinstall Windows.
 Turning UAC off frequently causes problems that are only reasonably fixed by reinstalling Windows.

+The alternative to reinstalling Windows is to remove or fix permissions on every trace (both system-wide and per-user, and both in the filesystem and registry) of all software that OpenKneeboard interacts with (for example, Meta Link).
+If you can figure out how to do that thoroughly, suppressing the message will be comparatively straightforward for you.

+This particular warning does not stop you from using OpenKneeboard.

 ## Will you remove the requirements or messages?